Here are my 15 best things to do in Paris for first time visitors 😉

 The cathedral is also known for its gargoyles, chimera statues, intricate façade, rose window and one of the best views of Paris.

-Quick Tip: Visiting the Notre-Dame is one of the best things to do in Paris but unfortunately it hasn’t opened yet after the fire.
+Quick Tip: Visiting the Notre-Dame was one of the best things to do in Paris but unfortunately it hasn’t opened yet after the fire.

 9. Wander around charming Parisians neighborhoods